Understand your options when it comes to claiming VAT on business mileage, how to calculate how much you can claim and VAT records you need to keep.

 The gross fuel cost for VAT purposes is the number of miles travelled multiplied by the applicable advisory fuel rate.

-Step 5: Calculate VAT on the Mileage Claim
+- Calculate VAT included in the Mileage Claim

-Calculate the VAT on mileage claims by multiplying the gross fuel cost by 1/6.
+Multiply the gross fuel cost by 1/6.
 The gross less the VAT is the net cost of fuel at the standard rate of VAT.

 An employee uses their personal car for business travel, driving 100 miles, in a 1400cc petrol car and claim total mileage of £45 using the mileage allowance rates.